EdinburghGenomics/Analysis-Driver/README.md

 ### util
 Contains various utility classes and functions used by the app, both in __init__ and logger:

-- AnalysisDriverError - An Exception class that can be raised in error handling
 - AppLogger - A class that can be mixed in to any class in the Analysis Driver to allow it to write to the logging streams set in configuration.
 - localexecute - Uses subprocess.Popen to execute arbitrary shell commands